BipinSubedi0608/banknote_net_model/README.md

 ## License

-MIT License
+Not licensed yet.

 ## Contact

-For questions or contributions, open an issue or pull request on GitHub.
+For questions or contributions, open an issue on GitHub or visit the developer's [portfolio](https://bipinsubedi1.com.np) to contact.